 Government hub sites, such as the Innovation Canada website, come the closest to providing a full listing of government assistance opportunities, including small business grants.
 From the government assistance page, you can search for government business financing available in your province.

 Look Within Your Particular Industry

-If you need help figuring out exactly where your business fits in the industry classifications, go to Find your industry sector on the Government of Canada website.
+If you need help figuring out exactly where your business fits in the industry classifications, use the guide on the Government of Canada website.
 Knowing exactly what your industry is called and what its North American Industry Classification System (NAICS) code is can make it easier to find government assistance programs available for that particular industry.
-Then search for your industry and "grants Canada".
+Then search for your industry and "grants Canada."